The coaching service is without a doubt not for everyone.

 What’s the school book example of a client?

 That doesn’t really exist – but some things are more common than others.
-Those who suffer, and look for help to get better from, long-term pain, mental- and stress-related illness are generally women.
+Those who suffer, and look for help to get better from, their symptoms, regardless of if they’re from pain, mental- or stress-related illness are generally women.
 There are statistics, but to get great statistics out of the mix of all the diagnostics, therapies and treatments would likely be quite the hassle.
 High performers or “type A” personalities are those who get here when it comes to stress however.
-Those are often office workers of some kind, leaders, mid-level managers or company owners, but might as well be healthcare workers.
+Those are often office workers of some kind, leaders and managers – generally in the middle so they’re got plenty of responsibility but they’re not totally in control – or company owners, but might as well be healthcare workers.
 People who want to perform more than they are capable of.
 Those who work practically always, except for when she’s exercising like a maniac.
-The most common age-span might be ~30-40.
+The most common age-span might be ~25-45.

 For those, moderation doesn’t exist.

-The most common ones are those who come here after having tried healthcare for a couple of years with no success what so ever and starts out as a more or less ruined person.
+The most common ones are those who come here after having tried healthcare.
+Sometimes for a couple of years, sometimes ten – fifteen, sometimes just once and sometimes A LOT, regardless there’s no success what so ever, and they come here as a more or less ruined.

 It’s not uncommon to: